djw8605/GlideinMonitoring/readme.markdown

         SetHandler mod_python
         PythonHandler mod_python.publisher
         PythonDebug On
-        DirectoryIndex index.html
+        DirectoryIndex index.py
     </Directory>

 ## Installation

 ### Glidestats
 For glidestats:
 Needs to be moved into a web accessable directory.
-Also, needs to be able to implement
+The example above uses /var/www/html/glidestats.

 Condor needs the configuration value: